joaquimserafim/vagrant-nodejs-redis-mongodb/README.md

-<strong>Vagrant and Puppet configuration for NodeJS, Redis & MongoDB</strong>
+<h2>Vagrant and Puppet configuration for NodeJS, Redis & MongoDB</h2>

 Vagrant configuration with puppet to create a Virtual Box machine with Ubuntu Server 12.10, Nodejs v0.10.7, Redis 2.6.13 and MongoDB 2.4.3